Grizzlies rout Timberwolves 124-96 to tie series at 1 apiece

 MEMPHIS, Tenn.
+(AP)The Memphis Grizzlies responded to losing their first game as a No. 2 seed by getting back to how they play.

+The result?
+The largest margin of victory in franchise history in a playoff game and a near triple-double by Ja Morant.

-(AP) — Ja Morant scored 23 points and handed out 10 assists as the Memphis Grizzlies looked much more like the team that posted the NBA’s second-best record, routing the Minnesota Timberwolves 124-96 on Tuesday night to even up their first-round Western Conference series at 1 apiece.
+The All-Star point guard scored 23 points, handed out 10 assists and grabbed nine rebounds as the Grizzlies looked much more like the team that posted the NBA’s second-best record, routing the Minnesota Timberwolves 124-96 on Tuesday night to even up their first-round Western Conference series at 1 apiece.

-Morant went to the bench with 4:40 left to a huge ovation.
-He finished a rebound shy of a triple-double.
-Desmond Bane and Jaren Jackson Jr. each added 16 with Jackson hitting 4 of 7 from 3-point range as the Grizzlies set a franchise-record for largest margin of victory in the postseason.
+Morant went to the bench with 4:40 left to a huge ovation and teammates telling him how close he was to a triple-double.

+”It was good to get that win,” Morant said. ”Obviously, you know, if you get a triple-double, it’s hard to do it in this league, so that’s special as well.
+But the win is the important thing, and we got that.”

-Memphis coach Taylor Jenkins said Morant was phenomenal along with the bench outscoring Minnesota 60-43.
+Memphis coach Taylor Jenkins said Morant showed great balance along with the bench outscoring Minnesota 60-43 and defense fueling the offense.

-“This is our recipe …,” Jenkins said.
-“But this is the more the style that we got to play.”
+”This is our recipe …,” Jenkins said. ”This is the more the style that we got to play.”

 Game 3 is Thursday night in Minneapolis.